top of page

 Going for Gold: 10 Films to Get into the Olympic Spirit

 So, to commemorate Olympic Fever, I wanted to round up ten great films representing the Olympic spirit.
-There are plenty of underdog stories, dramatic accounts, and the first documentary about the Olympics (with its own storied history) in this listicle.
+This listicle contains plenty of underdog stories, dramatic accounts, and the first documentary about the Olympics (with its own storied history).

 Do you prefer the Winter Games or the Summer Games?
-Let me know, as well as your favorite events!
-Except for gymnastics and swimming, I tend to prefer the Winter over the Summer Games.
-And my favorite Olympic-themed movie is Cool Runnings!
+Let me know your favorite events!
+Besides gymnastics and swimming, I prefer the Winter Games over the Summer Games.
+My favorite Olympic-themed movie is Cool Runnings!

 Olympia (1938)